 * Apologies for the low quality - it's not because of the iPhone, it's my fault for not uploading them here in a higher resolution.
 I'm lazy.
 Maybe I'll upgrade it later today.

-OK.
-I admit I took this photo last year, but I still like it.
-It was taken inside The Royal Botanic Gardens (AKA Kew Gardens).
-The flower's common, but I dig the way you can see dew drops.
-We arrived there right when the gardens opened, which gave us a pristine view of pretty much everything (and lots of opps to shoot pics without strangers in the background - a real treat).
 I took this photo through thick glass at the Musee d'Orsay in Paris a few weeks ago.
 It is Edgar Degas' near life-sized sculpture "La Petite Danseuse de Quatorze Ans," which translates roughly to "The Little Dancer Aged Fourteen Years."
 The figure was created between 1821-1831.
-What makes it cool to me is that even though it's a statue, it has a muslin fabric skirt/tutu and a satin ribbon tying back the bronze hair. |
+What makes it cool to me is that even though it's a statue, it has a muslin fabric skirt/tutu and a satin ribbon tying back the bronze hair.